 Research participation is coordinated by the Research Experiences Group (REG).
-Psychology students may volunteer as research participants in remotely operated (replaces in-lab) and/or online (web-based) studies conducted by students and faculty in the Department of Psychology.
+Psychology students may volunteer as research participants in remotely operated, In Lab and/or online (web-based) studies conducted by students and faculty in the Department of Psychology.
 Participation enables students to learn first-hand about psychology research and related concepts.
 Many students report that participation in research is both an educational and interesting experience.
-Please be assured that all Psychology studies have been reviewed and received ethics clearance through a University of Waterloo Research Ethics Committee.
+Please be assured that all Psychology studies have been reviewed and received ethics clearance through a University of Waterloo Research Ethics Board.

-How to earn extra marks for your Psychology course(s) this term by participating in studies:
+How to earn extra marks for your Psychology course(s) this term by participating in studies ...

-- You will earn "credits" which will be converted to "marks" (1 credit = 1%) - You can schedule your remotely operated (replacing in-lab) and ONLINE studies using the "Sona" website. - FOR THE FALL 2021 TERM ALL OF YOUR CREDITS can be earned through ONLINE AND REMOTELY/ ONLINE OPERATED (replacing in-lab) studies.
-25% of credits will need to be completed using REMOTELY / ONLINE OPERATED studies
+- You will earn "credits" which will be converted to "marks" (1 credit = 1%) - You can schedule your studies using the "Sona" website.